The Great Wave (The Lord of the Rings: The Rings of Power): Episode score

-This is the first episode of the series that composer Bear McCreary did not introduce any new themes for, instead using the themes established in the previous episodes.
+This is the first episode of the series that McCreary did not introduce any new themes for, instead using the themes established in the previous episodes.
 For example, his themes for Númenor and the "Faithful" Númenóreans, like Elendil, are heard throughout the episode.
 The final scenes feature McCreary's wife and frequent collaborator Raya Yarbrough, in her first contribution to the series, singing Galadriel's theme as that character prepares to leave Númenor.
 This transitions to McCreary's theme for the Faithful Númenóreans as the leaves of the White Tree fall, before ending on a "triumphant and rousing" version of the Númenor theme as the Númenóreans agree to accompany Galadriel to Middle-earth.
 The scenes featuring mithril use a chord progression from "Where the Shadows Lie", the theme that represents the Rings of Power and related elements in the series.